vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 ## Inputs

-Relok8s requires a few inputs for the various commands.
+The Asset Relocation Tool for Kubernetes requires a few inputs for the various commands.

 ### Chart